PlaceOS/docs/how-to/saml2-azure.md

 You will need the "Application (client) ID" found on the Overview page of your App Registration.
 Adding `spn:` to the front will give the "Issuer", e.g. _`spn:00000000-0000-0000-0000-000000000000`_.
 The `0` digits are the "Application (client) ID" from Azure AD.
-Paste this value into the Issuer field of the SAML2 auth object you created in PlaceOS.
+Paste this value into the Issuer field of the SAML2 authentication object you created in PlaceOS.

 ### **IDP Target URL**